emfinfo/conseillers/README.md

 # conseillers
-A small Play! framework 2.4.6 application with a MySQL DB (Swiss parlament).
+A small Play! framework 2.4.6 application with a MySQL DB (Swiss parliament).

 * Prerequisites :
   * Java 8 JRE or SDK